 Broken trust can happen in a relationship for many reasons.
 Trust is the second strong pillar of a good relationship.
-If you are having problems with trust, you most likely having great issues in your relationship.
-Read below some signs and reasons of losing trust in your partner.
+If you are having problems with trust, you most likely have great issues in your relationship.
+Read below some signs and reasons for losing trust in your partner.

-Signs and reasons of Trust problem in your relationship
+Signs and reasons for Trust problem in your relationship

 - Sexual involvement with other